cbroughton67/WeatherReport/README.md

 *	14-day forecast
 *	Previous 14-days of weather data
 *	Email forecast to a user-provided email address
+*	Store last city used to a JSON file and defaults to that city on next run of the app

 As well as the option to change cities and get weather information for the new locale.